matrism/Tango_katalon/Documents/Compare.md

 As the conclusion, the ProtractorJS framework looks like the most preferable decision.
 Advantages:

 1. Angular specific
+2. Built on preferable selenium-webdriver driver implementation
-2. Huge community
+3. Huge community
-3. Rapidly developed
+4. Rapidly developed
-4. Supports PageObject with extension, Jenkins integration with extension.
+5. Supports PageObject with extension, Jenkins integration with extension.

 In addition we tried to implement test on login with redirects to other domain and ProtractorJS successfully passed that test Also Angular team [recommends](https://github.com/angular/angular-seed#end-to-end-testing) to use protractor for e2e testing